ethmarks/ethmarks.github.io/content/blog/personalwebsite.md

 ### Typography

+I self-host this site's fonts using variable [woff2](https://github.com/google/woff2) files.
+Variable fonts significantly cut down on the file size, allowing the site to load faster.
+I sourced the fonts from the [Variable Font Helper](https://variable-font-helper.web.app/) app, which sources them from [Google Fonts](https://fonts.google.com/).

-- **Primary Font**: I perused the *entire* [Google Fonts](https://fonts.google.com/) catalogue to find a [neo-grotesque](https://fonts.google.com/knowledge/glossary/grotesque_neo_grotesque) font that I liked the look of and that supported both [Latin](https://en.wikipedia.org/wiki/Latin_script) and [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_script) glyphs.
-I finally settled on [Nunito](https://fonts.google.com/specimen/Nunito), and it's the default font that most text on the site uses.
+- **Primary Font**: I use [Nunito](https://fonts.google.com/specimen/Nunito) as the primary font, for its sleek [neo-grotesque](https://fonts.google.com/knowledge/glossary/grotesque_neo_grotesque) design and its support for both [Latin](https://en.wikipedia.org/wiki/Latin_script) and [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_script) glyphs.
-- **Secondary Font**: For the headings, I used [Sen](https://fonts.google.com/specimen/Sen).
-There are many subtle differences between Sen and Nunito, but the most noticable is the lack of rounded strokes.
+- **Secondary Font**: I use [Sen](https://fonts.google.com/specimen/Sen) as the font for headings.
+There are many subtle differences between Sen and Nunito, but the most noticeable is the lack of rounded strokes.
 Sen looks sharper and more angular than Nunito.
+- **Monospace Font**: I use [Fira Code](https://fonts.google.com/specimen/Fira+Code) for all [monospace](https://fonts.google.com/knowledge/glossary/monospaced) text, like code blocks, ASCII art, or inline code spans.

 ### Special Effects